 If the kids want to get even more active there are also a couple of adventure parks within reach of Bucharest.
 The one we recommend is Edenland in Balotesti, north of the city.
 You will need your own transport to get there (while a taxi will be happy to take you, it might be tricky finding one to bring you back again).
 Edenland offers a range of adventure trails for kids (and adults, for that matter) of all ages, as well as paintball, archery and other outdoor activities.
 There is also a smaller adventure park in Herastrau, with four trails, open 10:00-20:00.

-Bucharest has a couple of water parks.
+Bucharest has several of water parks.
 The largest is Therme, some way outside the city (you will need your own transport) although much of it is disappointingly off-limits to kids.
-Another water-park (usually open from mid-May onwards) is Divertiland on the western edge of the city: bus No. 237 from Piata Operei stops right outside the entrance.
-Tickets cost 50 lei for adults, 30 for kids Monday to Friday; 80 lei (adults), 70 lei (kids) at weekends.
+Another water park (usually open from mid-May onwards) is Divertiland on the western edge of the city: bus No. 237 from Piata Operei stops right outside the entrance.

 For kids who just want to swim there is Daimon, a good sports club in Parcul Tineretului.
 There are also pools open to the public at most of the five-star hotels, including one on the top floor of the InterContinental.

 Most restaurants in Bucharest are child-friendly, even more so now that the smoking ban has made them all accessible to parents who would rather not have their children eat while inconsiderate smokers breathe cancerous fumes all over them.

 A few places deserving a special mention include the big hotels, all of which have kids’ entertainers during their fabulous brunches, the Hard Rock Cafe: always happy to see kids and packed with them at weekends, Osho and Vacamuu, both of which have a great kids’ menu.